 During a clinical trial that was published in the journal Nutrients4 in 2018, participants either followed a reduced-calorie, high-protein, very-low-carb diet, or a reduced-calorie, high-protein, moderate-carb diet.
 The group in the very-low-carb diet lost more weight.

-High-protein, low-carb diets may also help you manage your blood sugar and related health conditions, according to a 2018 study in the journal Nutrition & Diabetes5, as well as a 2019 study in the journal Frontiers in Nutrition6
+High-protein, low-carb diets may also help you manage your blood sugar and related health conditions, according to a 2018 study in the journal Nutrition & Diabetes5, as well as a 2019 study in the journal Frontiers in Nutrition6.

 Increasing your protein intake is also associated with positive gains in lean mass.
-In combination with a resistance training program, a high-protein diet may help you gain muscle, according to a 2019 report in the journal Nutrients7.
+In combination with a resistance training program, a high-protein diet may help you gain muscle, according to a 2019 report in Nutrients7.

 Additionally, diets high in animal protein may have negative health implications in people with kidney conditions, according to a 2013 report in ISRN Nutrition9.
 (High-protein diets are generally considered safe for people who have healthy, functioning kidneys.)